Comcast: Attempted acquisition of Fox and subsequent acquisition of Sky

 However, on July 12, 2018, the Department of Justice filed a notice of appeal with the D.C.
-Circuit to reverse the District Court's approval for AT&T acquisition of Time Warner (now renamed WarnerMedia).
+Circuit to reverse the District Court's approval for AT&T's acquisition of Time Warner (then renamed WarnerMedia).
 Although analysts say that the chances of the DOJ win are small, they say it is the "final nail in the coffin for Comcast's Fox chase.
 This is a clear gift to Disney."
 On the next day, CEO of AT&T Randall Stephenson gave an interview with CNBC, about Comcast's bid for Fox: "It probably can't help it.
 You're in a situation where two entities are bidding for an asset, and this kind of action can obviously influence the outcome of those actions."

 On July 16, 2018, CNBC reported that Comcast was unlikely to continue its bidding war to acquire Fox from Disney in favor of Sky.
 Three days later, Comcast officially announced that it was dropping its bid on the Fox assets in order to focus on their bid for Sky.
-CEO of Comcast, Brian L. Roberts said: "I'd like to congratulate Bob Iger and the team at Disney and commend the Murdoch family and Fox for creating such a desirable and respected company."
+CEO of Comcast, Brian L. Roberts, said: "I'd like to congratulate Bob Iger and the team at Disney and commend the Murdoch family and Fox for creating such a desirable and respected company."
 Eight days later, 21st Century Fox shareholders agreed to sell the majority of its assets to Disney for $71.3 billion.
-The sale covered the majority of 21CF's entertainment assets, including 20th Century Fox, FX Networks, and National Geographic Partners among others.
+The sale covered the majority of 21CF's entertainment assets, including 20th Century Fox, FX Networks, and National Geographic Partners, among others.

-On September 22, 2018, Comcast outbid 21st Century Fox, by raising its bid for Sky plc to $40 billion, or $22.57 a share.
+On September 22, 2018, Comcast outbid 21st Century Fox by raising its bid for Sky plc to $40 billion, or $22.57 a share.
 On September 25, 2018, Comcast bought a 30% stake of Sky plc.
-The next day on September 26, 2018, Fox with the consent of its acquirer sold its 39% stake to Comcast in exchange for $15 billion in cash.
+The next day, on September 26, 2018, Fox, with the consent of its acquirer, sold its 39% stake to Comcast in exchange for $15 billion in cash.
 In October 2018 Comcast later acquired the rest of the shares of Sky with the company being delisted in November.
-The merger was completed on November 7, 2018 when the company was delisted after becoming a wholly owned subsidiary and division of Comcast.
+The merger was completed on November 7, 2018, when the company was delisted after becoming a wholly owned subsidiary and division of Comcast.